rkonoplev/dniester/docs/en/CONFIG_GUIDE.md

 - **BCrypt encoding** for password security (current implementation)

 ### Environment Management
-- Local: .env file (ignored by git).
+- **Locally**: `.env` file (git-ignored).
-- CI/CD: GitHub Actions → repository Secrets.
+- **CI/CD**: GitHub Actions → Repository Secrets.
-- Production (Render): environment variables or Secret Files mounted at runtime.
+- **Production**: Environment variables or runtime-mounted secret files.
-- Passwords, tokens, and admin credentials are always injected via environment variables.
+- Passwords, tokens, and admin credentials should always be injected via environment variables.
-- Never hardcode secrets in application-*.yml or commit real credentials.
+- Never hardcode secrets in `application-*.yml` files or commit real credentials.

 ## Best Practices
-- Keep application.yml as minimal defaults (no secrets).
+- Keep `application.yml` for minimal, non-sensitive defaults only.
-- Use .env only for local/staging; add .env.example to repository as template.
+- Use `.env` for local development only; commit `.env.example` as a template.
-- Production configs (prod profile) should only read from environment variables or secret files.
+- Production configurations (the `prod` profile) should read data exclusively from environment variables.
-- Align database schema management per environment: update locally, validate/none in prod.
+- Align the database schema strategy for each environment: `update` locally, `validate` in production.
-- Do not expose test credentials outside secure configs.